Products

 Financial stress shows up in listing behaviour before it shows up in legal filings.

+Financial stress shows up in listing behaviour before it shows up in legal filings.
 A distressed seller is a homeowner who needs to sell, not one who wants to.
-The motivation changes the behaviour, and the behaviour is visible in listing data long before it shows up in legal filings, power-of-sale notices, or default records.
+The motivation changes the behaviour, and the behaviour is visible in listing data long before power-of-sale notices, court filings, or default records are published.

 Signal 1: Cumulative price reductions